Three Men and a Little Lady: Production

-Filmed on location in New York and the United Kingdom, the scenes in the latter location were primarily shot in Banbury in north Oxfordshire.
+The movie was filmed on location in New York and the United Kingdom, with the latter primarily consisting of shots in Banbury in north Oxfordshire.
 Particular use is made of Broughton Castle.
-The scenes where the car breaks down and Peter makes a call from a phone box are shot at Burton Dassett Country Park, in south Warwickshire.
-The school which Mary was to attend (Pileforth Academy) was shot at two locations.
+The scenes where the car breaks down and Peter Mitchell (Tom Selleck) makes a call from a phone box are shot at Burton Dassett Country Park, in south Warwickshire.
+The school which Mary Bennington (Robin Weisman) was to attend (Pileforth Academy) was shot at two locations.
 The external shot of the school is the Jesuit boarding school Stonyhurst College in the Ribble Valley, Lancashire.
-The internal scenes of the school were shot at the (former) Benedictine boarding school Douai School near Thatcham, West Berkshire.
+Some internal scenes of the school, including the panelled and curtained cubicles were also filmed at Stonyhurst.
+Other internal scenes were shot at the (former) Benedictine boarding school Douai School near Thatcham, West Berkshire.

 Release

+Three Men and a Little Lady premiered in Los Angeles and New York on November 21, 1990.

 Box office

-In its opening weekend, the movie was screened at 1,281 theaters, earning $19.1 million and finishing in 2nd place behind Home Alone.
+In its opening weekend, the film was screened at 1,281 theaters, earning $19.1 million and finishing in 2nd place behind Home Alone.
 By the end of the second week, it had dropped to 3rd place with a total gross of $29.8 million and by the end of the third week was in 5th place with a total gross of $35.9 million.
-It eventually grossed $71.6 million.

 Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 40% based on 20 reviews, with an average rating of 4.4/10.

-Critics Rita Kempley and Desson Howe of The Washington Post wrote positively of the film, citing the three main characters' comical rap, the race for Peter to stop the wedding, and the relationship between him and Miss Lomax as the film's most enjoyable scenes.
+Critics Rita Kempley and Desson Howe of The Washington Post wrote positively of the film, citing the three main characters' comical rap, the race for Peter to stop the wedding, and the relationship between him and Miss Elspeth Lomax (Fiona Shaw) as the film's most enjoyable scenes.
 However, Howe also criticized it, claiming Ted Danson and Steve Guttenberg were overshadowed for the remainder of the film.